October 29, 2016

 PATTERNS (1956)

-Each actor gives a tour de force performance, but I cannot say enough about Everett Sloane.
-He is extraordinary as the intimidating, iron-fisted company president on facial features alone.
-His workday begins with crowded ground floor elevators.
-To get an idea of Sloane’s status, the elevator operator, Ed Binns, forbids anyone in one particular elevator.
-The one reserved for Sloane himself.
+Each actor performs a tour de force, but I cannot say enough about Everett Sloane who is extraordinary as the intimidating, iron-fisted company president.
+His workday begins with crowded ground-floor elevators.
+To understand Sloane’s status, the elevator operator forbids anyone in a particular elevator—the one reserved for Sloane.
 He expects no less and few words are ever exchanged.
 When the door opens, his staff are at his beckoned call.

 Van Heflin and his wife, played by Beatrice Straight, arrive in New York City by invitation from Sloane after Heflin’s successful career as an industrial designer.
-He is a bit overwhelmed by the transition from his small Ohio town until he meets Ed Begley, the long-tenured Vice President, who reassures him with a calm demeanor.
+He is a bit overwhelmed by the transition from his small Ohio town until he meets Ed Begley, the long-tenured Vice President, who reassures him in a calm demeanor.
 Begley has a soft spot for people.
-Their welfare is his first priority and that is where he is at odds with Sloane.
+Their welfare is his first priority, a sentiment at odds with Sloane.
 One cannot discount Heflin but this film centers around Begley and Sloane.

 Heflin’s first board meeting is an eye-opener.
 As he has done for many years, Begley voices his concerns over Sloane’s latest business plan in full earshot of fellow board members.
 Building up a head of steam, remaining cordial, Sloane suddenly and repeatedly nails him to the wall in vicious verbal attacks challenging his competence.
 Watching the board members sit uncomfortably staring at their folders even made me a bit uneasy.
 And as explosive as a conversation can possibly be, Sloane smoothly settles tensions down with reasoned foresight and a brief smile.
-No one dares challenge him without good reason and Begley never has had one according to Sloane.
+No one dares challenge him without good reason and Begley has never had one.
 His desire is to get Begley to resign through humiliation.
 As if not shocked enough by his initial board meeting, Heflin is further jolted to learn his joining the company is to replace Begley.
-Heflin aligns himself too closely with Begley, lending support to him to the explosive ire of Sloane.
-Sloane is not in a popularity contest.
+Heflin aligns himself too closely with Begley, lending support to him to the explosive ire of Sloane, who is not in a popularity contest.
 He is there to make a profit.
 For his verbal support of Begley, Sloane lays into Heflin with the same viciousness for not recognizing his own potential.
 The shocking scene packs a wallop, and of course, without the habitually used R-rated language of today’s films.
-There is no waste of words that have no meaning or that lack self-control.
+There are no words of real substance wasted or a lack of self-control.

 Heflin later spots Begley working late into the night.
-Begley, perhaps with one too many shots of whiskey, gets so upset referring to Sloane one thinks he is going to kill him at the next board meeting.
+Begley, perhaps with one too many shots of whiskey, gets so upset referring to Sloane that one might think he is going to kill him at the next board meeting.
 Heflin begs him to calm down and seriously consider resigning.
 He is also angrily at rope’s end with stubborn Begley, who refuses to ever give Sloane any satisfaction.
 Begley’s path is crumbling beneath him.
 And he knows it.
 For the next board meeting, he again gets lambasted by Sloane.
-So relentless and severely that Begley stands up in a rage, yet speechless.
-He slowly and quietly apologizes to Sloane and the board as he has done for nearly thirty years.
-He walks out of the adjourned meeting in a trance and collapses in the hallway.
+So relentless and severe that Begley stands up in a rage, but slowly and quietly apologizes to Sloane and the board as he has done for nearly thirty years.
+He walks out in a trance from the adjourned meeting and collapses in the hallway.
 He will not need to resign.
 Heflin believes Sloane is the catalyst for Begley’s death, knowing of his heart condition.
 Alone in his office, Sloane appears to briefly show sadness at this outcome but a new day of business is upon him.

 October 1, 2016